Tohoku University Ranking

 It should be mentioned that the Graduate School of Engineering is entirely taught in English.
 It is a big plus for the international students pursuing Engineering courses from the Graduate School at Tohoku University.

 Of all the English taught courses, Tohoku university is famous for its Material Science course, Mechanical and Aerospace Engineering course, and Medical courses.

-Tohoku University offers a number of Japanese Language Programs in order to suit the curriculum needs of the international students.
+Why is Tohoku University ranking so high in the area of international accommodation?
+One contributor is its supportive Japanese language program.
+Tohoku University offers many Japanese Language Programs to suit the curriculum needs of international students.
 Tohoku University Japanese Language Education Program aims to provide opportunities for international students and scholars to improve their Japanese and to enhance their adaptability to the Japanese culture.
 A particular focus is on improving their ability to use Japanese as the means of conducting their research in Japanese.
-In order to attend these classes, they need to take the placement test at the beginning of each semester.
+To attend these classes, they need to take the placement test at the beginning of each semester.
 Classes of Level 1,2, and 3 are conducted twice/ week, each class having a duration of three hours.
 Classes of Level 4, 5, 6, and 7 are conducted once a week, each class having a duration of an hour and a half.

 Besides these, Tohoku University also nominates students for MEXT Scholarship (University recommended) and JASSO Scholarship.
 Also, Tohoku University recommends students for private scholarships, which may cover the full tuition fees as well as pay stipend, depending on the scholarship.

 Find more scholarships with SchooLynk’s Scholarship Search Tool